dennisvink/tyrion/README.md

 - No modules yet.
 - No keyword args (except `key=` in `sorted`), no default params, no kwargs/varargs.
 - Exceptions match by name string; there’s no class-based hierarchy.
-- Printing of containers is summarized (`<list len=...>` etc.) rather than full repr.
-- The `--build` path currently generates a Rust runner that embeds your source; Cargo is required at build time.

 ## Contributing / Hacking